French Military Mission to Romania (1916–1918): Activities

 Just as France had reconstituted the Serbian Army (now based at Salonika) after her conquest in the winter of 1915-16, between January and June 1917 Berthelot supervised the reorganisation and retraining of the Romanian Army.
 The men travelled through Norway, Sweden and Russia by train to reach Romania.
 The military mission was built up to almost 400 officers and 1,000 men.
-74 75mm guns were sent (with another 102 "under consideration") and 120 old 120L heavy guns, but Britain was asked to supply howitzers.
+74 75mm guns were sent (with another 102 "under consideration") and 120 old 120L heavy guns, but Britain was asked to supply howitzers (28 BL 5-inch howitzer were received in 1917).
 Medical staff helped fight typhus and trained the Romanian staff to use modern techniques in both radiology and surgery.

+To efficiently train their Romanian allies, the French mission personnel was integrated directly into the ranks Romanian army.
+Likewise, the aviation component of the mission was integrated into the Romanian Air Corps.

 Results

 On the way home from his visit to Petrograd in early 1917, shortly before the Fall of the Tsar, General de Castelnau stopped off for talks with Berthelot, and was told that the Romanian army could not be ready before 15 May.
 In August 1917 Foch sent General Albert Niessel (a Russian speaker and formerly commander of IX Corps), on a mission to Russia (by then a republic under the Provisional Government) in the hope of repeating Berthelot's success there.

 By summer 1917 Romania had reconstituted ten fully equipped divisions and had five more needing only artillery.
 Berthelot lobbied successfully for more munitions and 100 medics to defeat the spread of typhus.
-The results of the reorganisation and resupply of the Romanian troops were seen in August 1917, when Alexandru Averescu's army broke the front at Mărăşti.
-The Central Powers' major counter-offensive under Mackensen, aiming to occupy the rest of Romania (Moldavia) and the port of Odessa, was stopped at Mărăşeşti and Oituz.
+The results of the reorganisation and resupply of the Romanian troops were seen in August 1917, when Alexandru Averescu's army broke the front at Mărăști.
+The Central Powers' major counter-offensive under Mackensen, aiming to occupy the rest of Romania (Moldavia) and the port of Odessa, was stopped at Mărășești and Oituz.
 US Army Chief of Staff General Hugh Scott praised Berthelot as "a brilliant general".

 Aftermath

-However, when the Bolsheviks began negotiations to take Russia out of the war, Romania, surrounded by the Central Powers, decided to sign an armistice on 9 December 1917, followed by a peace treaty on 7 May 1918.
-The French military mission had to leave the country.
+However, when the Bolsheviks began negotiations to take Russia out of the war which resulted in their ceasefire agreements, Romania, surrounded by the Central Powers, had to sign an armistice on 9 December 1917, followed by a peace treaty on 7 May 1918.
+The French military mission had to leave the country on 29 February 1918.
 At Berthelot's suggestion, Britain and France issued a statement that Romania had fought hard, and had been overcome by circumstances beyond her control and that the imposed peace treaty would be disregarded by the Allies.

 Homages

 Berthelot is considered a hero in post-war Romania.
-The village of General Berthelot is renamed in his honor and the government grants him a house there.
+The village of General Berthelot is renamed in his honor and the government granted him a house there.